Sunday, July 12, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Best NVMe SSDs: The takeaway

-Over the past half-decade, the NVMe SSD has gradually become the standard for internal computer storage.
-It’s not impossible to buy a new computer that doesn’t use one as the primary storage unit.
+Over the past decade, the NVMe SSD has gradually become the standard for internal computer storage.
+It’s now almost impossible to buy a new laptop, even a desktop, that doesn’t use one as the primary storage unit.

 While NVMe drives are not created equal, in most cases, any drive that uses PCIe Gen 4 or later will be fast enough for almost any application.
 That said, if you’re still using a computer with a SATA SSD (or a hard drive), it’s time to upgrade to a new computer, or at least migrate to an NVMe drive to achieve the best possible performance.

-Are you on a budget and can’t decide?
+On a budget and can’t decide?
 I’d say get the one with the lowest cost.
-I’ve used all of these drives for years (and will continue to use them), and none has died on me—I consider myself a heavy user in terms of moving data around.
+I’ve used all of these drives for years (and will continue to use them), and none has died on me — I consider myself a heavy user when it comes to moving data around.
 With the endurance notion in mind, in most cases, what practically separates these storage devices in real-world consumer-grade applications is their cost.

 Share what you just read!